UPCOMING EVENT

 January 2026

-Members Only Registration Required Free Event Chapter Social Public Restroom Free Public Parking
+Public Welcome Registration Required Free Event Chapter Social Public Restroom Free Public Parking

 Bring some native seeds (seed exchange/sharing is happening at our December Meeting) and a milk jug or 2.
 We will supply soil, pots, trays etc. If you have extra feel free to bring some too.
 If you bring soil make sure it is not advertised as moisture retaining.
 Great way to start Native Plants for planting in 2026!